JHU-PL-Lab/www-fpse/basic-ocaml.md

 ```

 * This has the property of not needing a match on the result.
-* Note that the built-in `/` in fact does this as well.
+* Note that the built-in `/` also raises an exception.
 * Exceptions are side effects though, we want to minimize their usage to avoid error-at-a-distance.
+* The above examples show how exceptional conditions can either be handled via exceptions or in the return value;
+   - the latter is the C approach but also the monadic approach as we will learn
+   - a key dimension of this course is the side effect vs direct trade-off

 ### Lists

 * Lists are pervasive in OCaml
-* They are **immutable** so while they look something like arrays or vectors they are different
+* They are **immutable** so while they look something like arrays or vectors they are not

 ```ocaml
 let l1 = [1; 2; 3];;